4 Reasons Why the Shipping Container Housing Trend is Here to Stay

 “We see each of these backyards as a vacant lot, with the potential to add much needed housing for the city,” said Montainer co-founder and CEO, Patrick Collins, in a release.
 “We are empowering individual homeowners with a streamlined way to add an [Accessory Dwelling Units] to their backyard, and in essence, become micro developers who can collectively make a real dent in rising housing costs.”

+The cost of a shipping container home makes them an attractive option for many.
 A typical Montainer unit with less than 1,000 square feet costs between $80,000 and $120,000.
-"We really started the company to make homeownership more attainable," Collins told Oregon Live.
+“We really started the company to make homeownership more attainable,” Collins told

 A demo unit displayed in Pioneer Courthouse Square in Portland, Oregon summer 2016.Montainer

 In Amsterdam, The Wenckehof—which consists of 1,000 shipping containers converted into housing for students—is the largest development of its kind,

 Although shipping container homes have its